Revenera logo

 Image: Product Monetization Strategy: Your Forecast for the Future

-As organizations increasingly adopt recurring revenue models, there’s clearly a need to improve usage analytics to ensure customers get true value from their investment.
-This has the dual benefit of reducing churn risk while also informing roadmap decisions based on accurate data – combining to significantly boost revenue optimization.
+As organizations increasingly adopt recurring revenue models, there’s clearly a need to improve monetization analytics to ensure customers get true value from their investment.
+This has the dual benefit of reducing churn risk while also informing roadmap decisions based on accurate data – combining to significantly grow revenue.

 Here are some other key findings from the latest study: